FaithChepkemoi/Phase-1-FinalProject/README.md

 -Secure Training slots: A streamlined process for booking slots and watch out for the available sessions.

--Subscribed to our newsletter by use of your email
+-Subscribe to our newsletter by use of your email

 -Responsive Design: Fully optimized for desktop, tablet, and mobile devices.